vdemeester/talk-docker-from-night-to-daylight/hands-on-1/README.md

 # Hands-on n.1

-The goals here is to build an elasticsearch image and run it.
+The goal here is to build an elasticsearch image and run it.

 To do this you will have to: